openframeworks/ofBook/chapters/memory/chapter.md

 ## Smart pointers ##

 As we've said before, traditional C pointers, also now called *raw pointers*, are sometimes problematic.
-The most frequent problems are dangling pointers (pointers that were once probably valid but now point to an invalid memory location), trying to dereference a `NULL` pointer, and possible memory leaks if we fail to deallocate memory before loosing the reference to that memory address.
+The most frequent problems are dangling pointers (pointers that were once probably valid but now point to an invalid memory location), trying to dereference a `NULL` pointer, and possible memory leaks if we fail to deallocate memory before loosing the reference to that memory address when it goes out of scope.

 Smart pointers try to solve that by adding what we've been calling stack semantics to memory allocation.
 The correct term for this is RAII: [Resource Acquisition Is Initialization](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization), and it means that the creation of an object in the stack allocates the resources that it'll use later.
 When it's destructor is called because the variable goes out of scope, the destructor of the object is triggered which takes care of deallocating all of the used resources.
-There's some more implications to RAII, but for this chapter, this is what matters to us most.
+There's some more implications to RAII, but for this chapter, this is what matters to us most. **[BD: Here it would be quite helpful to give an example of RAII using a class with a constructor that allocates heap memory and a destructor that frees that memory.]**

 Smart pointers use this technique to avoid all of the problems that we've seen with raw pointers.
-They do this by defining better who is the owner of some allocated memory or object.
+They do this by defining better who **[Again "who" is somewhat ambiguous here]** is the owner of some allocated memory or object.
 Until now, we've seen how things allocated in the stack belong to the function or block that creates them.
 We can return a copy of them (or in c++11 or later, move them) out of a function as a return value but their ownership is always clear.

 With heap memory though, ownership becomes way more fuzzy, something might create a variable in the heap like: